-3. Similarity Computation The similarity computation between an entity of O_1 and an entity of O_2 is done by using a wide range of similarity functions.
-Each similarity function is based on a feature (Section 4.1) of both ontologies and a respective similarity measure (Section 4.2).
+- 1. Feature Engineering Firstly, the ontologies have to be represented RDFS.
+The features are required in a way shown in Section 4.1. - 2.
+Search Step Selection All entities of the first ontology are compared with all entities of the second ontology. - 3.
+Similarity Computation The similarity computation between an entity of O_1 and an entity of O_2 is done by using a wide range of similarity functions.
+Each similarity function is based on a feature (Section 4.1) of both ontologies and the respective similarity measure (Section 4.2).
+The corresponding ontology is indicated through an index.
 For NOM they are shown in Table 2.